loverso-smartthings/rayzurbock-SmartThings-BigTalker/README.md

     * %weathertonight(00000)% = Tonight's weather based on custom zipcode (replace 00000)
     * %weathertomorrow(00000)% = Tomorrow's weather based on custom zipcode (replace 00000)
   * New Feature: Added "Help" section to each event configuration page with a "Phrase Tokens" option to give the user an In-App reference of the known phrase tokens that can be used.
+* 12/1/2015 - 1.1.4-Beta7
+  * BugFix:  Fixed an issue in 1.1.4-Beta where the Poller would stop working if any of the speech devices did not respond to the poll device within the allowed SmartThings app execution seconds.